Win a Free Hat from 12WT!

 We want to see your saltwater creations.
-Go to our Facebook page and share a picture of your favorite saltwater fly for a chance to walk away with an awesome new award-winning hat from 12WT.
+Go to our Facebook page and share a picture of your most recent fly for a chance to walk away with an awesome new award-winning hat from 12WT.
 Award winning hat?
 That’s right!
 This cotton/linen hat is the most comfortable on the market and sports the iconic tarpon 12WT logo.

 So what are you waiting for?
 Tie one up and win!